ginatrapani/dotfiles/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+## atom packages

+To install Atom packages, run `atom-package-install`.
+If you install new ones inside Atom, to back them up to your dotfiles, run `atom-package-backup`.

+## freshen up

 `dot` is a simple script that installs some dependencies, sets sane macOS defaults, and so on.
 Tweak this script, and occasionally run `dot` from